 In this scenario, the Save As

-dialog box appears behind the application.
-Additionally, the application may stop responding until you type a file name or cancel the printing task.
-Note
+- The application seems to stop responding (hang) until you enter a file name or cancel the printing task.

-Printer drivers are implemented as dynamic-link libraries (DLL) that are loaded into a process that is printing.
-Printer drivers are implemented as 64-bit DLLs on 64-bit versions of Windows.
-Printer drivers are implemented as 32-bit DLLs on 32-bit versions of Windows.
+Printer drivers are implemented as dynamic-link libraries (DLLs) that are loaded into a process that's printing.
+Printer drivers are implemented as 64-bit DLLs on 64-bit versions of Windows and as 32-bit DLLs on 32-bit versions of Windows.

 When an application calls the StartDoc function to print to the XPS Document Writer printer, the XPS Document Writer printer driver displays a Save As dialog box so that users can specify the name and location of the XPS file.
 The owner window of the dialog box is typically the active window of the thread that is calling the StartDoc function, and the dialog box will appear over the active window.

 When a 32-bit application calls the StartDoc function on a 64-bit version of Windows, the Splwow64.exe process calls in to the XPS Document Writer printer driver on behalf of the 32-bit application.
 In this scenario, the Save As dialog box is unowned because the thread in the Splwow64.exe process does not have an active window.
-Additionally, the dialog box may appear behind the application that is printing because the Splwow64.exe process does not have permission to set the foreground window.
+The dialog box may appear behind the application that is printing because the Splwow64.exe process does not have permission to set the foreground window.
 Also, since the dialog is unowned, the application that called the StartDoc function may not become the foreground application when the dialog is closed.

 The StartDoc call does not return until the dialog box is dismissed, so the application may seem to stop responding.